kapilgorve/personal-website/src/notes/how-to-move-wsl2-disto.md

 date: '2020-04-29'
 description: 'Move WSL distro from default installed location'
 ---

+## Edit -
+As pointed out by `lxrunoffline` [author](https://github.com/DDoSolitary/LxRunOffline/issues/90), it is supported to move WSL2 distro.
+No conversion needed.
+This post is applicable for older `lxrunoffline` versions.
+If you are on latest version follow this post - [/blog/install-move-wsl-distro-from-c-drive-to-another-drive/](/blog/install-move-wsl-distro-from-c-drive-to-another-drive/)

 You can use `LxRunOffline` tool to move WSL 1 distros.
 I faced errors for moving wsl2 distro.
 You need to convert your distro to v1 and then move.
 Then convert again to v2.

 ## Move WSL2 distro from C drive